dmoose/openApiGo/README.md

 - Overview, authentication, servers, tags.
 - Endpoints grouped by tag, with parameters, responses, operation IDs, and media types.
 - Schemas with property types, required flags, default values, and enums where available.
+- Examples: request/response examples and schema examples when present in the spec (Swagger 2.0 and OpenAPI 3.x).

 See `pkg/markdown/testdata` for example Swagger 2.0 and OpenAPI 3.x documents used in tests.